rcepka/use-cases/README.md

 # use-cases<br>
 some test line<br>
-one more line from my online Rstudio
+one more line from my online Rstudio<br>